The General Data Protection Regulation (GDPR) will take effect in the UK on 25 May 2018. This short guide briefly sets out:

 - The right to have information erased.
 Organisations must comply with a request to erase data in certain circumstances, including where holding the personal data is no longer necessary for the purpose for which it was originally collected or if the individual withdraws their consent.

 - The right to data portability.
 Individuals have a right to move or copy their data to other IT services.
 To comply, an organisation must provide data to the individual in a commonly used machine readable form that would enable other organisations to read and extract such data.

 - The right to object to data processing (including profiling).
 The GDPR gives individuals the right not to be subject to a decision based purely on automated processing if it would produce a legal effect or other significant effect on the individual.

-ACTION: Ensure that your internal systems are capable of updating or erasing personal data when necessary.
+ACTION: Ensure that your internal systems are capable of updating or erasing personal data when necessary and able to respond to an individual exercising any of their rights under the GDPR.
 Consider providing training to staff on how to recognise requests from individuals relating to their personal data.